Kang Jae-won

-Kang Jae-Won (born 30 November 1965) is a South Korean retired handball player and current coach for the South Korean women's national team.
+Kang Jae-Won (born 30 November 1965) is a South Korean retired handball player and coach.
+Until 2021 he was the coach of South Korean women's national team.

 He was voted World Player of the Year 1989 by the International Handball Federation.

 Kang achieved a silver medal with the South Korean national team at the 1988 Summer Olympics in Seoul.